brennannewton/bndesign/README.md

 This website serves as an archive for my work and creates an emotionally engaging user experience (UX).

 #### Concept
-Desgin webspace to feel hospitable.
+Design webspace to feel hospitable.
 Hompages should make the user feel welcome; colors, textures, and lighting should create a friendly atmosphere; and navigation tools should encourage exploration.
 These design choices aim to make the website feel like home with the hope that the user feels more comfortable in the space.

 #### Tools
 - __Vectary__ is a CMS (Content Management System) for 3D and AR (Augmented Reality) content.
 I'll use this to create 3D models and embed them into my website.
 These will give the space depth.